nstegman1/PipelineProject_Natalie_Stegman/README.md

 # The files in the produced file include:
   - Trimmed_fastq_files: These are the truncated fastq files so that the pipeline runs under 2 minutes
-  - spades_raw_assembly: This is the
+  - spades_raw_assembly: This is the assembly produced by spades using the fastq files
-  - mapped_strains:
+  - mapped_strains: These are the .sam files
-  - bowtie_indexes:
+  - bowtie_indexes: These files are the bowtie index
-  - blast: Includes the database of the Betaherpesvirinae family, and the
+  - blast: This includes the data needed to blast the longest contig in the assembly against the Betaherpesvirinae family
-  - aligned_reads:
+  - aligned_reads: These are the filttered fastq files with reads that map to the bowtie index
-  - aligned_reads_unzipped:
+  - aligned_reads_unzipped:These are the aligned reads unzipped
-  - PipelineProject.log:
+  - PipelineProject.log: This includes the output asked for in the project description
-  - bowtie_fasta:
+  - bowtie_fasta: This is the fasta file used for the Bowtie index